 - dance card: Students will have to demonstrate attendance at three dance-related events each year, one of which must be a Dance Program sponsored event and one of which must be off campus.
 Approved events can include dance master classes, performances, lectures, symposia, etc.

-- two writing attentive courses (most of our lecture/sem courses are writing attentive and will count towards this).
+- two writing attentive courses (most of our dance studies courses are writing attentive and will count towards this).
 Majors not demonstrating basic academic writing competency will be required to do one semester of supervised work in which the student will produce an 8-10 page paper.

-Students wishing to minor or major in Dance should complete at least one introductory level Composition course (ARTD 142, ARTD 144) by spring of their second year.
+Students wishing to minor or major in Dance should aim to complete at least one Composition course (ARTD 142, ARTD 144) by spring of their second year.

 Approaches to Dance, ARTD 140, is offered in alternating years.
 If you are planning to do a semester abroad in your junior year, you should take this course in a timely manner as it is prerequisite for both the minor and the major.